Free methods that cost nothing

 For a budget-conscious small business owner, the most cost-effective approach is layered.
 Start with the free methods to get an initial directional sense.
 Then decide whether the answer warrants a deeper look.

 If your manual check reveals that AI does not mention your brand at all, you have a clear problem.
 If AI mentions your brand but gets critical facts wrong — wrong pricing, wrong location, wrong services — that is actively damaging.
 If AI consistently recommends a competitor over you, that is lost revenue.
-In any of these cases, a one-time comprehensive audit at $99 provides the source mapping, competitive analysis, and specific findings you need to take action.
-That is less than most businesses spend on a single Google Ads click in competitive categories.
+In any of these cases, a one-time comprehensive Snapshot at $499 provides the source mapping, competitive analysis, drop-in files (llms.txt, JSON-LD schemas, page copy), and specific findings you need to take action — curated by AI experts and delivered in 24 hours.

 If your manual check shows AI generally getting your brand right and mentioning you alongside competitors, you may not need a paid audit at all right now.
 Recheck manually in three to six months as AI models update their training data and behaviors shift.